cran/lme4/README.md

 * From CRAN (stable release 1.0.+)
 * Development version from Github:
 ```
-library("devtools"); install_github("lme4",user="lme4")
+library("devtools"); install_github("lme4/lme4",dependencies=TRUE)
 ```
-(These commands install the "master" (development) branch; if you want the release branch from Github add `ref="release"` to the `install_github()` call.
+(This requires `devtools` >= 1.6.1, and installs the "master" (development) branch.)
-The `install_github()` approach requires that you build from source, i.e. `make` and compilers must be installed on your system -- see the R FAQ for your operating system; you may also need to install dependencies manually.
-You may need to specify `build_vignettes=FALSE` if your system is missing some of the `LaTeX/texi2dvi` tools.
+This approach builds the package from source, i.e. `make` and compilers must be installed on your system -- see the R FAQ for your operating system; you may also need to install dependencies manually.
+Specify `build_vignettes=FALSE` if you have trouble because your system is missing some of the `LaTeX/texi2dvi` tools.
-* Nearly up-to-date development binaries from `lme4` r-forge repository:
+* Usually up-to-date development binaries from `lme4` r-forge repository:
 ```
 install.packages("lme4",
    repos=c("http://lme4.r-forge.r-project.org/repos",
           getOption("repos")[["CRAN"]]))
 ```
+(these source and binary versions are updated manually, so may be out of date; if you believe they are, please contact the maintainers).

 ### On old R (pre-3.0.0)